PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   `@Test(singleThreaded = true)`.
 - A TestNG-specific check which flags usages of the `expectedExceptions` attribute of the `@Test` annotation, pointing to `assertThrows`.
-- A Jongo-specific check which disallows the creation of spare indices, in favour of partial indices.
+- A Jongo-specific check which disallows the creation of sparse indices, in favour of partial indices.
 - An Immutables-specific check which replaces `checkState`/`IllegalStateException` usages inside a `@Value.Check`-annotated